 714BHUz445L.
 AC UF8941000 QL80 edited

-Even before the 1788-89 election, frictions were starting to merge between the Federalists (who were politicians that supported the ratifying of the Constitution) and the Anti-Federalists or also known as the Democratic-Republicans (who are the politicians that were against ratification).
+Even before the 1788-89 election, frictions began to emerge between the Federalists and the Anti-Federalists also known as the Democratic-Republicans.

-Unfortunately for the anti-feds by 1792 all of the States that made up the U.S. at the time ratified the Constitution.
-This group needed to find another ideology to stand for and they were able to find it under the leadership of Thomas Jefferson who believed that the United States should be an agrarian-like community which focuses more on agriculture, limiting executive power, favouring State’s rights and opposing the idea of a national bank.
+By 1792, all of the states that made up the United States at the time ratified the Constitution meaning the anti-feds needed to find a new ideology to stand for.
+Under the leadership of Thomas Jefferson, the Democratic Republicans believed that the United States should be an agrarian-like community which focuses more on agriculture, limiting executive power, favouring State’s Rights whilst opposing the idea of tariffs and a national bank.

 Vice Presidential Ticket